Call for Posters Submissions

 Sign In and Begin a New Abstract/Proposal

-To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register for a new username and password, even if you submitted a poster proposal for Connect last year.
+To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register a new account, even if you submitted a poster proposal for Connect last year.
 Select "Create Account" on the submission system landing page and fill out your profile information to begin your submission (sometimes referred to as "abstract" in the submission system).

 Follow the links to begin a new Abstract and enter the required information:

 - Proposal/poster title: Maximum of 15 words/200 characters

 - Conference: Read the descriptions below, and select the conference that best corresponds to your proposal.
-Choice of the conference determines who on the program committee will review the proposal and also influences the intended audience.
+Choice of the conference determines who on the program review committee will review the proposal and also influences the intended audience.
 If your proposal falls under more than one conference, select the one that best represents the primary focus of your proposed poster.
-The program committee has the authority to re-categorize a proposal during the review process if they believe it better corresponds to another conference.
+The program review committee has the authority to re-categorize a proposal during the review process if they believe it better corresponds to another conference.

 Schools Connect: Clinical and professional topics of interest to school-based SLPs (e.g., fluency, bilingual issues, literacy, service delivery, etc.)